An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Supplementary Material

-This table contains an overview of the key model components used in the code for the Sick-Sicker example from the \href{http://darthworkgroup.com/publications/}{DARTH} manuscript: ``Implementation of cohort state-transition models in R''.
-The first column gives the mathematical notation for some of the model components that are used in the euqations in the manuscript.
-The second column gives a describtion of the model component with the R name in the third column.
+This table contains an overview of the key model components used in the code for the Sick-Sicker example from the \href{http://darthworkgroup.com/}{DARTH} manuscript: \href{https://arxiv.org/abs/2001.07824}{``An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example''}.
+The first column gives the mathematical notation for some of the model components that are used in the equations in the manuscript.
+The second column gives a description of the model component with the R name in the third column.
 The forth gives the data structure, e.g.~scalar, list, vector, matrix etc, with the according dimensions of this data structure in the fifth column.
-The final column indicated the type of data that is stored in the data structure, e.g.~numeric (5.2,6.3,7.4), categoric (A,B,C), integer (5,6,7), logical (TRUE, FALSE).
+The final column indicated the type of data that is stored in the data structure, e.g.~numeric (5.2,6.3,7.4), category (A,B,C), integer (5,6,7), logical (TRUE, FALSE).